Portellyme/SnipDocs/README.md

 # SnipDocs
-Keep all small how to and and documentation
+Keep all small how to and and documentation inside Readme.MD files